shubhamsarda00/COL764-Information-Retrieval-and-Web-Search/Assignment1/README.md

-VERY IMPORTANT ***********
+# Assignment 1

+In this assignment, we implement a **Vector Space Retrieval** model to create an efficient retrieval system that can different type queries such as prefix search queries, name entity tagged queries etc. More detailed problem statement can be found in **assignment1.pdf**.
+More details on the model implemented and query handling can be found in **Algorithmic Details of the Vector Space Retrieval Model.pdf**.

+## Details for Running the Code

+**Libraries Required:**
+1. numpy
+2. nltk
+3. pickle
+4. bzip
+5. os
+6. sys
+7. random

+Python version >= 3.7.4
-I've used stanford ner tagger and assumed it to be in the root directory i.e. in the folder 2018TT10958
+Stanford ner tagger has been used for tagging.
+It must be present in the src folder for running the code.

 It can be downloaded from--
 https://nlp.stanford.edu/software/stanford-ner-4.0.0.zip

 The tagger also requires the java path.
-If its not already added to PATH, you can either give it as the last cmd line argument to vecsearch.py, I'll extract it using sys.argv[12] command-line arguments:
+If its not already added to PATH, you can either give it as the last cmd line argument to vecsearch.py, It'll be extracted using sys.argv[12] command-line arguments:
 --query queryfile: a file containing keyword queries, with each line corresponding to a query